FDA/Mechanistic-COVID-19-Model/Fig2/README.md

 </pre>
 ## Description of the model -----------------------------------------------------------------
 Two different formats of the COVID-19 disease model are provided for running the code to generate Figure 2:
-I)  There is a  *so  version of the model that is 		      compiled for linux, but Faster to run.
+I)  There is a  *so  version of the model that is 		      compiled for linux, but faster to run.
-PAHT: Model/delaymodelfun.so
+PATH: Model/delaymodelfun.so

 II) There is an *R   version that is a pure R implementation of the model.
-It can be run across platforms (operatign systems), but slower to run.
+It can be run across platforms (operating systems), but slower to run.
-PAHT: Model/delaymymod.R
+PATH: Model/delaymymod.R

 Note: If you use non-linux operating system (e.g., windows, Mac, or a version of linux that cannot use the provided *so file directly), but you want to take advantage of the faster running for option I, you can compile the provided c source code for your own system.
 For details please see https://www.rdocumentation.org/packages/utils/versions/3.6.2/topics/SHLIB
 Some modifications to Main.R will then be needed to tell the script to use the compiled model file you just created.